Is the Fellowship going ahead, despite the spread of COVID-19?

 We expect that your pitch is more than just an idea, that it is a well researched proposal.
 We understand that confirming participation of your subjects is difficult at the moment.
 Nevertheless, we encourage you to communicate with people and organisations you’re hoping to work with, and make sure they are happy to take part.
 If granted the funds and the Fellowship, we expect that you will be able to begin reporting when safe to do so, and have confirmed participants.
 Under current circumstances, we will be more flexible with our consideration during selection.
 However, we recommend that you include a considered plan for how you are going to tell the story.

-My project location seems to be on the FCO’s list of countries with ‘advise against essential travel’.
+My project location seems to be on the FCDO’s list of countries with ‘advise against essential travel’.
 Does that mean my project is ineligible?

 The safety of our Fellows is our top priority.
-We follow the FCO advice to determine the safety of travel for our Fellows and do not support projects in hostile environments.
-However, due to the global spread of the virus, at the moment most countries fall under FCO’s ‘advice against essential travel’ warning.
+We follow the FCDO advice to determine the safety of travel for our Fellows and do not support projects in hostile environments.
+However, due to the global spread of the virus, at the moment most countries fall under FCDO’s ‘advice against essential travel’ warning.
 Your project location might still be eligible in the long run if this advice is likely to be lifted once the risk of COVID-19 has significantly reduced and it is safe to travel.
 We will be continuously monitoring the safety of international travel, and assess each project on an individual basis.
 We hope that in the coming months, it will again be possible to operate safely around the world and produce media, in one way or another.
-So we encourage applicants to still submit their proposals, but plan their reporting for late 2020 or early 2021.
+So we encourage applicants to still submit their proposals, but plan their reporting for mid-late 2021 or early 2022.